qadenz/qadenz.github.io/pages/docs.md

 The JSON format is an array of configuration objects that hold an `attribute` and `value` fields.

 It is important to note that the `getVisibilityOfElement()` inspection presumes the element to be visible, and runs this series of checks until one check indicates that the element is not visible.
 With that in mind, the only items that should be added to this JSON configuration should items that define invisible or hidden elements.

+## **Logging & Reporting**

+Logs tell a very important story during the lifecycle of any software application, and a testing library is no different.
+In fact, it could easily be argued that logging in a testing context is doubly important in order to capture all the details of what happened during the execution cycle.
+It's the step by step details that tell us what a test was doing when something goes wrong, which in turn helps us testers to more quickly understand and recreate these failure scenarios so that system defects can be reported earlier in the testing cycle.

+Qadenz uses two primary loggers to tell the story of an execution run.
+The Suite Logger monitors major activity with the execution run itself and captures events outside of the tests themselves.
+This includes setup and tear-down activities, configuration details, the starting and stopping of tests, and errors that are encountered during the reporting phase.
+The Test Logger captures the step by step details of each test that runs as part of a Suite.
+This includes every action, inspection, validation, and any errors that are encountered along the way.

+Qadenz uses Logback to handle all logging within the library.
+These logs are presented on the console during a Suite execution, and are also used to generate content for the Qadenz HTML Reporter.

+## Console Logging

+## The Qadenz HTML Reporter